gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetMod(string) Method

-(Cross-Game compatible) Gets a BloonsMod by its name, or returns null if none are loaded with that name
+Gets a BloonsMod by its name, or returns null if none are loaded with that name

 ```csharp
 public static BTD_Mod_Helper.BloonsMod GetMod(string name);